J-Montgomery/rfloat/README.md

 Users who need to specific rounding modes should call `rmath::SetRoundingMode<T>()` manually to ensure the environment is initialized to the correct rounding mode.
 Ensuring the environment has the correct rounding mode at any given time is left up to the user.

+`<stdfloat>` is supported by defining the `ENABLE_STDFLOAT` macro.

 ## Limitations

 - `<cmath>` is not supported.
 The `<rfloat/rcmath.hh>` header is provided with overloads for a safe subset of cmath.
 If this isn't sufficient, [dmath](https://github.com/sixitbb/sixit-dmath), [crlibm](https://github.com/taschini/crlibm), and [rlibm](https://github.com/rutgers-apl/rlibm) are recommended.
 - Unwrapping a reproducible type with `.fp64()` and related functions will allow you to write non-deterministic code with the result.
 Use these functions with caution.
-- This library prohibits many meaningful compiler optimizations on your code.
+- This library prohibits many compiler optimizations on code using reproducible types.
 If you write a loop adding `tmp += a;` 10 times, you'll get 10 separate additions at runtime.
-Be aware of what your code does.
 - Ensuring the environment has the correct rounding mode is left up to the user.

+## Issues
+- MSVC with /fp:fast results in additional overhead because the compiler is forced to convert every operation into a function call.
+Suggestions for improvement are welcome.
+- Clang occasionally produces suboptimal register allocations compared to normal floating point code.

 Platform non-determinism and reproducibility issues are considered bugs.
 Please report them.

-## Issues
-- MSVC has been observed adding a small number of unnecessary `MOV` instructions in generated code.
-- Clang occasionally produces suboptimal register allocations compared to normal floating point code.

 ## License